exakat/exakat/docs/Rules.rst

 +--------------+------------------------------------------------+

 .. _zf3-usage-of-deprecated:

 ZF3 Usage Of Deprecated
 #######################

 Structures are marked with @deprecated in Zend Framework 3, before being removed.
-That gives an initial warning that the code will `break <http://php.net/manual/en/control-structures.break.php>`_ if it continues using this structure.
+That gives an initial warning that the code will `'break <http://php.net/manual/en/control-structures.break.php>`_ if it continues using this structure.

 Any kind of structure may be @deprecated : classes, traits, interfaces, methods, constants, properties and parameters.